jugnuarora/DataTalks-de-zoomcamp-project/README.md

 * Use Terraform for Virtualization
 * Explore real-time data ingestion for enrollment data.
 * Optimize the Formacode translation job.
-* Install dependency of DBT Job on the Kestra workflow execution.

 ## Folders/Root Files Information